lqc/thinkcspy/source/lists.rst

 The last time the body of the loop is executed, ``i`` is ``len(horsemen) - 1``, which is the index of the last element.
-Of course, the version in the previous section that didn't use any index looks even more attractive now: it doesn't need any adjustments if extra elements are added to the list.
+(But the version without the index looks even better now!)

 Although a list can contain another list, the nested list still counts as a single element in its parent list.
 The length of this list is 4: